mazawi/Teaching-Python/04 Strings/ReadMe.md

 **Explanation:**
    - in this code:
      - `greeting`: Contains the string "Hello".
-     - `name`: Contains the string "Alice".
+     - `name`: Contains the string "Ali".
      - `full_greeting`: Concatenates the two strings with a space in between.

 **Concatenation with Variables:**